laurenf3395/Research_Projects/Project1- IDCycleGAN/README.md

-## Project1 :Improving Unsupervised Face Translationbetween Images and Videos
+## Project 1 : Improving Unsupervised Face Translation between Images and Videos

 The image dataset CelebA can be downloaded from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
 For the corresponding video dataset, Trailor faces from YouTube